-Anne Freeman is a fiction writer, copywriter, social media content creator and publicist.
-From her little teak desk on Wurundjeri land in Melbourne, Anne writes contemporary fiction about women who are stuck in life and the extraordinary ways they shake themselves loose.
-They’re always engaging and sometimes funny with reluctant adventures, sexy escapades and friendships that uplift.
+Anne Freeman writes contemporary fiction about women who are stuck in life and the extraordinary ways they shake themselves loose.
+Her stories are always engaging and sometimes funny with reluctant adventures, sexy escapades and friendships that uplift.

-Anne’s novels and short stories have been recognised in many literary competitions including the prestigious Romance Writers of Australia Valerie Parv Award and the Hawkeye Publishing Manuscript Development Prize and the Grindstone Literary International Novel Prize.
+Anne’s novels and short stories have been recognised in many literary competitions including the Romance Writers of Australia Valerie Parv Award, the Hawkeye Publishing Manuscript Development Prize, the Grindstone Literary International Novel Prize, the Boroondara Open Short Story Competition (first place), the Queensland Writers' Centre Adaptable Program, the CYA Writers & Illustrators Competition, and the Somerset Book Awards for Literary & Contemporary Fiction.

 What inspired you to be a writer?